Rural Project Examples: Dementia

 Age-Friendly and Dementia-Friendly Winnemucca

-- Need: To educate rural community members about Alzheimer's disease and other dementias and to support older adults in need.
+- Need: To educate rural community members about Alzheimer's disease and other dementias and to support older adults with dementia and caregivers in need.

 - Intervention: A community group formed in Winnemucca, Nevada, to discuss topics like health, housing, social events, community improvement, education, and transportation for older adults.
 The group also provides outreach to older adults, caregiver support, and a variety of educational activities and events.